Pedro Pierluisi: 2020 elections

 On August 16, 2020, Pierluisi won the PNP gubernatorial primary race against governor Wanda Vázquez Garced.
 With 75.6% of voting stations reporting, Pierluisi has won about 57.9% of the votes over Vazquez's 42.1%, clinching the nomination for New Progressive Party.
 On November 3, 2020, Pierluisi was elected as the Governor of Puerto Rico.
 He received approximately 32.9% of all the votes, distributed among 6 candidates that ran for office.

 On Saturday, January 2, 2021, Pierluisi took the oath of office.
 At 8:00 a.m., there was a private ceremony in which he took the oath from the Chief Justice of the Supreme Court, Maite Oronoz Rodríguez.
-This was followed by a public ceremony on the northern side of the Capitol of Puerto Rico, where Pierluisi retook the oath of office publicly and gave his inaugural address.
+This had been followed by a public ceremony on the northern side of the Capitol of Puerto Rico, where Pierluisi retook the oath of office publicly and gave his inaugural address.